 My second session was "Python for Data Analysis" from Wes McKinney, the author of the pandas Python library.

 Pandas is a very well designed API for data collection, munging, agregation, end even some statistical analysis.
 Even if he wrote it initially for the financial sector, it is very well suited for any kind of business dealing with structured data.
 It has a wide collection of built-in functions and methods for dealing with data (including plotting utilities).
 Its base data structures, the Series and Data Frames, are powerful and efficient.

 Wes showed how to do most of the data munging tasks: data import, dealing with data types, adding/dropping columns, aggregations and transformations (the very cool GroupBy method, which can be used for really fancy processing).

-Coupling Pandas and scikit-learn for instance then provides with a very nice stack for data analysis projects.
+Coupling Pandas and scikit-learn for instance then provides a very nice stack for data analysis projects.

-A a final note, per Wes own words, the purpose of Pandas is not specifically to deal with very large datasets, so features like parallel processing are not supported (yet?).
-Pandas remains very powerful, and can be a tool of choice for a lot of projects (if you use Python).
+A a final note, per Wes's own words, the purpose of Pandas is not specifically to deal with very large datasets, so features like parallel processing are not supported (yet?).
+Pandas remains very powerful and can be a tool of choice for a lot of projects (if you use Python).